Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Experiments

 \subsection{Comparison Results}

-We compare 10 baseline methods across four datasets and run each experiment five times.
+We compare 12 baseline methods across four datasets and run each experiment five times.
 The average results are reported in Table \ref{comparison results}.
 Based on the results, we make the following observations: \begin{itemize}[leftmargin=1em,topsep=1pt,parsep=1pt] \item Our method consistently outperforms all the baseline models across all four datasets.
 The performance ceiling of traditional methods (BPR-MF, NFM, LightGCN) is generally lower than that of KG-based methods, as the former rely solely on collaborative signals without incorporating semantic knowledge.
-However, some KG-based methods do not perform as well as LightGCN, indicating that effectively leveraging KG is a challenging task. \item Among the KG-based baselines, KGCL and KGRec stand out the most.
-Both models incorporate self-supervised learning on top of general KG-based recommendation frameworks.
-During training, they jointly optimize the recommendation task and KG-based self-supervised tasks.
-However, they face challenges such as missing facts and difficulty in understanding semantic information.
-Additionally, they are unable to model higher-order associations of items within the KG.
-In contrast, our method does not require the introduction of self-supervised tasks.
-Instead, we leverage LLMs to address these existing challenges, resulting in significant improvements across all datasets and metrics. \item For LLM-based recommendation methods, considering the cost, we select a recent and representative method closely related to our work: RLMRec.
-It can be observed that RLMRec only shows a slight improvement over its backbone model, LightGCN.
-In contrast, under the same backbone settings, our method significantly outperforms RLMRec, further validating the superiority of our approach.
-RLMRec only utilizes LLMs to capture textual profiles, neglecting the structural information of the KG and the higher-order semantic associations between items.
-Conversely, our method leverages LLMs to understand the KG and construct a semantic relational item-item graph, fully exploiting the semantic associations between items.
-This results in better item and user representations and improved recommendation performance.
+However, some KG-based methods do not perform as well as LightGCN, indicating that effectively leveraging KG is a challenging task. \item Among the KG-based baselines, KGCL and KGRec are notable for incorporating self-supervised learning into general KG-based recommendation frameworks.
+However, they struggle with missing facts, understanding semantic information, and modeling higher-order item associations within the KG.
+In contrast, our method leverages LLMs to address these challenges without requiring self-supervised tasks, leading to significant improvements across all datasets and metrics. \item For LLM-based recommendation methods, we have selected several representative approaches: RLMRec, KAR, and CLLM4Rec.
+It is evident that these methods exhibit only marginal improvements over traditional techniques.
+In contrast, our method demonstrates a substantial performance enhancement compared to these LLM-based baselines, thereby further validating the superiority of our approach.
+Our method effectively leverages LLMs to comprehend both the local subgraphs and global relationships within knowledge graphs, resulting in significant performance improvements.

 \end{itemize}